theduckhorse/Rover-Slime-Tutorial-A2/comms/README.md

 |Wi-Fi M5stickC Plus |116.407 ms       |193.483 ms|551.724 KB/s|
 |Wi-Fi ESP8266       |193.483 ms       |207.000 ms|280.702 KB/s|

-We collated thirthy samples of the Round-Trip-Time(RTT) and collated the data to identify the differences between the M5StickC Plus & ESP8266 to decide on the final implementation.
+We collated thirty samples of the Round-Trip-Time(RTT) and collated the data to identify the differences between the M5StickC Plus & ESP8266 to decide on the final implementation.
 We are able to use the ping feature on the computer to ping the respective modules to test latency with 64KB of data.
 We are able to calculate the throughput using the formula:

-`Throughput = Window Size (bits) / Round-Trip-Time (s)`
+`Throughput(bps) = Window Size (bits) / Round-Trip-Time (s)`

 |Iterations          |M5stickC Plus (ms)    |ESP8266 (ms) |
 |--------------------|-----------------|-----------|